futurelucas4502/light-electron-renderer/README.md

 The idea here is that you use this and parse the `require('some-templating-language')` into this as well as the name of the render function e.g. if it was ejs it would be `renderFile` hopefully that makes sense if not take a look at the examples in the examples folder

-You wil be able to install it using:
+You can install it using:

 `npm i @futurelucas4502/light-electron-renderer`